Car Rental in Barcelona: When You Need One (and When You Really Don't)

 A rental car makes sense if:

-• You’re doing a day trip to Montserrat, Costa Brava, Sitges or Tarragona
+• You’re doing a day trip to Montserrat, the Costa Brava, Sitges, the Penedès or Tarragona

 • You’re staying in a suburb or coastal town outside the metro network

-The ZBE (Low Emission Zone): what it means for rental cars
+The ZBE (Low Emission Zone): what it really means for rental cars

 Where to pick up your rental car in Barcelona

-El Prat Airport (BCN) is the main pickup point.
-Terminal 1 and Terminal 2 both have rental desks.
-The airport is 15 km from the city centre, connected by the Aerobus (40 min) and metro L9 (45 min).
+El Prat Airport (BCN) is the main pickup point, with desks from Enterprise, Sixt, Hertz, Europcar, Avis and Budget across Terminal 1 and Terminal 2.
+It’s 15 km from the centre, connected by the Aerobús (40 min) or metro L9 (45 min).

 Average car rental prices in Barcelona (2026)